Northstrix/Midbar/README.md

 Midbar (Teensy 4.1 Version) V3.0 is the first version of Midbar that enables you to read the encrypted books.

+Midbar (Teensy 4.1 Version) V3.1 is the Midbar (Teensy 4.1 Version) V3.0 with two custom key encryption options instead of one and a compatible desktop data encryption/decryption software.

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

 You can find the tutorial for Midbar here: